yagosys/202301/userguide/03-explore-k8s/check_your_installation.md

-if the deployment is not sucessful, you may need go to aws console to check what actually installed. if the deployment is sucessful. it shall give you the ip address of deployed instance.
+- ## check kubernetes deployment

-you also see retrive the IP address later with command
+*if the deployment is not sucessful, you may need go to aws console to check what actually installed* *if the deployment is sucessful. it shall give you the ip address of deployed instance* *you also see retrive the IP address later with command*

 ```
 terraform output